raiyana2/SAPAA/docs/index.md

 > Discover more viable and cheaper solutions to be able to upload and store images online (as opposed to supabase).
 The budget is under CAD$50 per month.

+#### TASK 2.0.6 - Refactor Report Rendering to Use Updated Database Schema
+> Updated report rendering logic to fetch and display data using the refactored Supabase schema.
+Modified queries and joins to align with the new Form Responses and Answers tables and verified correct rendering of all question types.

 ---